vashy89/encora-product-clone/README.md

 ## Console Command
 `php bin/magento encora:product:clone`

-## Preview Clone With single SKU
+## Preview Clone With single SKU, using argument by append sku id

 ![with_sku.png](/readme-images/with_sku.png "with_sku.png")

-## Preview Clone with Lot and Batch wise
+## Preview Clone with Lot and Batch wise, using options with --lot and --batch or simply with --lot

 ![batch_wise.png](/readme-images/batch_wise.png "batch_wise.png")